-Make sure you understand the essential point behind the question.
+Make sure you understand the essential point of the question.
 If appropriate, you could try and rephrase the question into a simpler version.

 In plain English.

-- What is effect of falling house prices on Economy?
+- Discuss the effect of falling house prices on the economy

-- What is effect of falling interest rates (loose monetary policy) on economy
+- Discuss the effect of falling interest rates (loose monetary policy) on economy

-For clarity of thought, I usually find it is easier for students, if they stick to writing shorter sentences.
+For clarity of thought, it is usually best for students to write short sentences.
 The main thing is to avoid combining too many ideas into one sentence.
 If you write in short sentences, it may sound a little stilted; but it is worth remembering that there are no extra marks for a Shakespearian grasp of English. (at least in Economics Exams)